My Teaching Moments

 I enjoyed teaching at Greenwich Country Day for 3 years and made many friends.
 I still run into my students every so often ... especially on Facebook.
 It’s always a little disconcerting to hear those words "Hey Mr. Winkler!"

-This was the Christmas concert at Greenwich Country Day School in 1983.
+Below is a recording of a Christmas concert at Greenwich Country Day School in 1983.
 Not many Jews in Greenwich CT.
 It was quite an eye-opener for me.
-I therefore stuck a Hanukkah song in the concert.
+I, therefore, stuck a Hanukkah song in the concert.
 I don’t think most of the parents knew what to think of it.
 Bottom-line, the kids seemed to like it … but it was daring for Greenwich in the early eighties.

 There are few boys who at the age of 12 could be called a good singer.
-Well Stephen Whitmore was not a good singer, he was an exceptional singer.
+Well, Stephen Whitmore was not a good singer, he was an exceptional singer.
 A boy soprano who to this day I have not heard an equal.
-It was an honor to have been his music teacher and in this video he sings a vocalise by Gabriel Faure.
-In order to make this a challenge for Stephen I arranged it so that he had to hit many high notes which even for Joan Sutherland would be treacherous (example is the high F above high C at the 3.27 mark).
-This piece requires almost a 3 octave range and with Stephen’s natural technique and breathing he makes it look like child’s play.
+It was an honor to have been his music teacher and in this video above, he sings a vocalise by Gabriel Faure.
+In order to make this a challenge for Stephen, I arranged it so that he had to hit many high notes which even for Joan Sutherland would be treacherous ( an example is the high F above high C at the 3.27 mark).
+This piece requires almost a 3-octave range and with Stephen’s natural technique and breathing, he makes it look like child’s play.

 Opening scene from "Joseph and the Amazing Technicolor Dreamcoat."
 The last musical I directed at Greenwich Country Day School.